 Since I was there at breakfast, I took advantage of Elena’s short absence while she helped a guest plan a walkabout on this perfect autumn morning and raided a slice of fresh made “torta” with slices of almonds and a strong cup of espresso…then yes, I admit it I went back for a bowl full of the homemade yogurt.
 The breakfast room, like the rooms I was to visit upstairs, was luminous spacious and evocative with the antique plates hanging on the walls and the old fashion wood buring stove.

-Just Like I Remembered
+Just Like Our Memories

 As she showed me the only B&B room still available that day, I let out an involuntary exclamation, the afghan on the bed reminded me of those that my grandmother used to make.
 “Brava Donna, that’s what I want my decor in the bedrooms and apartments to do….bring forth all of your best memories.”
 And that’s when she isn’t busy helping you create new memories.

 Active in the comings and goings of her guests, she waves goodbye to another couple and finally sat down, her first opportunity this morning to take a sip of her lukewarm coffee.